The Gifts Garden

 The Longhouse expresses itself beyond its walls, in the garden that surrounds it.

-Five Purposes of The Gifts Garden
+Five Purposes of The Gifts Garden:

-To honor, preserve and better understand native plants of the Pacific Northwest
+1. Honor, preserve and better understand native plants of the Pacific Northwest

-To acknowledge the close traditional relationships between Native People and native plants
+2. Acknowledge the close traditional relationships between Native People and native plants

 A garden of exactly this type would not have been traditional in this region.
 Nor would many of the plants present have occurred at a traditional Longhouse site.
 However, the location of The Gifts Garden draws attention to how deeply and fully First Peoples have understood their plant relatives, and with what great care they have interacted with them.
 Additionally, plant names in local Indigenous languages (including Lushootseed, Twelshootseed, Twana and Chehalis) are included whenever possible on plant identification signs.
 This purpose supports the type of learning that situates understanding of traditional plant knowledge within larger cultural contexts as well as integrates ecological with cultural sustainability.

-To provide a living resource for learning
+3. Provide a living resource for learning

-To provide opportunities for interdisciplinary, intercommunity and intercultural exchange and collaboration
+4. Provide opportunities for interdisciplinary, intercommunity and intercultural exchange and collaboration

-To restore and enhance the landscape at the Longhouse
+5. Restore and enhance the landscape at the Longhouse

 After the land was cleared in order to build the Longhouse, a landscape of mostly mud remained.
 A few ferns were salvaged from the original site.
 The additional early plantings were largely salvaged from sites to be developed and used to establish the habitat areas.
-Some of the habitats represent those that would naturally be present at this site while others do not.
+Some of the habitats represent those that would naturally be present at this site, while others do not.
 The process of enhancing this educational landscape is ongoing and open to coordinated participation.